 North San Juan, CA — North San Juan resident, part-time chemtrail researcher and amateur ionizing radiation hobbyist Skyy Wolford announced to a somewhat disinterested crowd out in front of the Sierra Super Stop that Macon, Georgia is an elaborate hoax and does not exist.
-Mr. Wolford, who was recently in the news following his landmark Wi-Fi disability settlement, has been studying what he calls “the Macon anomaly” for the past 3 years.
+Mr. Wolford, who was recently in the news following his landmark Wi-Fi disability settlement, has been studying what he calls “the Macon anomaly” for the past three years.

-Macon is supposedly located just southeast of Atlanta and has been called Georgia’s “central city” and the “cherry blossom capital of the world” since the conspiracy was started over 117 years ago by landowners from Knoxville, Tennessee.
+Macon is supposedly located just southeast of Atlanta and has been called Georgia’s “central city,” and the “cherry blossom capital of the world” since the conspiracy was started over 117 years ago by landowners from Knoxville, Tennessee.
 However, after three attempts to contact the local government by Gish Gallop with no success, Mr. Wolford’s observations seem less batshit crazy.

 Gish Gallop reached out to the local community and asked them Mr. Wolford’s three questions.